History of Nobel Peace Prize in Timeline

 Nobel Peace Prize

-The Nobel Peace Prize, established by Alfred Nobel in 1901, is awarded annually to individuals who have made significant contributions to fostering fraternity between nations, reducing standing armies, and promoting peace congresses.
-It is one of the five Nobel Prizes and is widely regarded as the most prestigious prize globally.
-The prize recognizes efforts in peace-making and conflict resolution on an international scale.
+The Nobel Peace Prize, established by Alfred Nobel in 1901, is awarded annually to individuals who have made significant contributions to promoting peace, fostering fraternity between nations, reducing standing armies, and organizing peace congresses.
+It's one of the five Nobel Prizes and is widely considered the most prestigious prize globally, recognizing efforts toward international harmony and the reduction of conflict.

-From 1901, the Nobel Peace Prize ceremony took place in the Storting (Parliament).
+From 1901 to 1904, the Nobel Peace Prize ceremony took place in the Storting (Parliament).

-In 1901, the Nobel Peace Prize medal was designed by the Norwegian sculptor Gustav Vigeland, featuring a profile sculpture of Alfred Nobel.
+In 1901, the medal for the Peace Prize was designed by the Norwegian sculptor Gustav Vigeland.

-From 1905, the Nobel Peace Prize ceremony took place at the Norwegian Nobel Institute.
+In 1905, the Nobel Peace Prize award ceremony took place at the Norwegian Nobel Institute.

-In 1917, the International Committee of the Red Cross (ICRC) won its first Nobel Peace Prize.
+1917: International Committee of the Red Cross won Nobel Prize

 1937: Gandhi Nominated

-In 1937, Mahatma Gandhi was nominated for the Nobel Peace Prize.
+Mahatma Gandhi was nominated for the Nobel Peace Prize in 1937.

 1938: Gandhi Nominated

-In 1938, Mahatma Gandhi was nominated for the Nobel Peace Prize.
+Mahatma Gandhi was nominated for the Nobel Peace Prize in 1938.

 1939: Adolf Hitler Receives Satirical Nomination

-In 1939, Adolf Hitler received a satirical Nobel Peace Prize nomination from a member of the Swedish parliament, mocking the serious nomination of Neville Chamberlain.
+In 1939, Adolf Hitler received a satirical nomination for the Nobel Peace Prize from a member of the Swedish parliament, mocking the nomination of Neville Chamberlain.

 1939: Gandhi Nominated

-In 1939, Mahatma Gandhi was nominated for the Nobel Peace Prize.
+Mahatma Gandhi was nominated for the Nobel Peace Prize in 1939.

-In 1944, the International Committee of the Red Cross (ICRC) won its second Nobel Peace Prize.
+1944: International Committee of the Red Cross won Nobel Prize

 From 1947, the Nobel Peace Prize ceremony was held in the Atrium of the University of Oslo Faculty of Law.